CodeWithConnor/Octo-Virtual-Assistant/README.md

 ### Features
-* Open Websites `e.g. "Open website Google.com"`
+* Open a website `e.g. "Open website Google.com"`
 * Search Google `e.g. "Search Google for vegan pancake recipe"`
-* Check The Time/Date `e.g. "What's the time?/What's the date?"`
+* Check the time/date `e.g. "What's the time?/What's the date?"`
 * Create and save notes `e.g. "Take a note of this"`
-* Start Timers `e.g. "Set a timer for 20 minutes"`
+* Start a timer `e.g. "Set a timer for 20 minutes"`
-* Check Calendar `e.g. "What have I got on for Tuesday?"`
+* Check your calendar `e.g. "What have I got on for Tuesday?"`
-* Perform Speed Tests
+* Perform a speed test `e.g. "Check my internet speed"`